britram/taps-transports/draft-ietf-taps-transports.md

 standards track protocols.

 ICMP a conection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
-Some messages may be sent as broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast (and anycast) datagrams.
+Messages may be sent as unicast, IPv4 broadcast or multicast datagrams (IPv4 and IPv6), in addition to anycast datagrams.

 ### Protocol Description

 ICMP is a conection-less unidirectional protocol that delivers individual messages.
 The protocol uses independent messages, ordinarily called datagrams.
-Each message is required to carry a checksum as an integrity check and to protect from misdelivery to the wrong endpoint.
+Each message is required to carry a checksum as an integrity check and to protect from misdelivery to an unintended endpoint.

 ICMP messages typically relay diagnostic information from an endpoint
 {{RFC1122}} or network device {{RFC1716}} addressed to the sender of a flow.
-This usually contains the network protocol header of a packet that encountered the reported issue.
-Some formats of messages may also carry other payload data.
-Each message carries an integrity check calculated in the same way as UDP.
+This usually contains the network protocol header of a packet that encountered a reported issue.
+Some formats of messages can also carry other payload data.
+Each message carries an integrity check calculated in the same way as for UDP, this checksum is not optional.

 The RFC series defines additional IPv6 message formats to support a range of uses.
 In the case of IPv6 the protocol incorporates neighbour discovery {{RFC2461}} {{RFC3971}}}